software-development-project-1/software-development-project-1.github.io/material/git-branches.md

 > Exercise 2
 >
 > 1. Create a pull request for your branch by following [these](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) instructions.
 > 2. Take a look at some other team member's pull request and conduct a code review.
 Check the changes introduced by the pull request in GitHub.
-Pull the branch from GitHub to your local computer and take a look at the changes.
+You can see the changes in the "Files changed" tab in the pull request.
+Also pull the branch from GitHub to your local computer and take a look at the changes.
 If everything looks good, add a comment, such as "Looks good to me", for the pull request in GitHub
 > 3. Once you have received a comment from a team member for your pull request, merge it into the main branch by following [these](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request) instructions.
 If the branch has conflicts with the main branch, check the section below
+> 4. Switch back to main branch with the `git checkout main` command and pull the changes from GitHub with the `git pull` command.
+You should now see the changes made in your branch in the main branch as well

 ### Resolving conflicts in branches